How to Relax about Picky Eating $10

 We know because we’re in this, every night, with you.
 But there are tangible steps you can take to make mealtimes happier for everyone at your table.
 (And everyone includes you!)

-In Feeding Your Family, the Comfort Food Way, we’ll take you through 8 concepts that will form the foundation of your understanding of how to feed kids and give you a firm starting point for improving mealtimes in your house.
+In How to Relax about Picky Eating, we’ll take you through 8 concepts that will form the foundation of your understanding of how to feed kids and give you a firm starting point for improving mealtimes in your house.
 We’re here to reassure and inspire.
 We’re here to remind you that you’re doing a good job.
 We’re here to let you know that you’re not alone in the daily challenge of feeding your family.
 We’re here to help.

 Inside the 50